PrathamAssignSubmitgo/GOMARBLE_ASSIGN/README.md

 Python libraries: pandas, NetworkX, Neo4j, etc.

-APIs: Endpoint for fetching comments and related data.
+APIs: Endpoints for fetching comments and related data.

-Usage Instructions

-Setup:
+Getting Started

+Step 1: Setup

-Install required dependencies (Selenium, Python libraries, Gemini integration setup).
+Install dependencies: Selenium, required Python libraries, and Gemini integration.

 Configure API endpoints for data fetching.

-Run Workflow:
+Step 2: Run the Workflow

-Execute the Selenium script to start web interaction.
+Launch the Selenium script to begin web interaction.

-Monitor Gemini LLM outputs for structure analysis and navigation suggestions.
+Use Gemini’s LLM for analysis and navigation guidance.

-Data Processing:
+Step 3: Process Data

-Allow the workflow to fetch and clean comment data.
+Allow the script to fetch and clean comments.

-Export results to an Excel sheet.
+Export the cleaned data into an Excel file.

-Analysis:
+Step 4: Analyze and Visualize

-Load the Excel sheet into the LLM for summary and topic analysis.
+Load the Excel file into the LLM for insights and trends.

-Generate NetworkX and Neo4j graphs for visualizing relationships.
+Generate NetworkX and Neo4j graphs for a deeper understanding of relationships.

+Future Plans